 Ace Attorney is thankfully not shackled to realism.
 Hands slam into desks, damning evidence causes witnesses to wince in pain, and the static camera whizzes through the air in an effort to keep pace with the spectacle.
 It’s all very stylish, but the resulting thrills are not skin-deep.
 Each case will tempt players to solve a mystery whilst also trying not to telegraph the surprising twists and resolutions that make them so exciting.

 If there’s one stylistic element that I don’t like, then it’s the distancing between these cases and their murder victims.
 Wright stops short of calling one female victim a skank, and then he spends time consoling her kinda-sorta ex-boyfriend rather than any grieving family members or close friends.
 The writers clearly didn’t want to pursue a morose tone and I get that, but later we hear a minor character explain how much interest a recent killing will generate for his hotel business, and that’s just too cold a tone for me.
 There are supernatural elements tossed in there, and these also downplay the more tragic story beats.
-I mean, it’s hard to lament a key character’s demise when, in the very next chapter, they’re possessing someone’s body and cracking wise as if nothing had ever happened to them.
+For instance: it’s hard to lament a key character’s demise when, in the very next chapter, they’re possessing someone’s body and cracking wise as if nothing had changed.